 Prepare your Travel Documents

 You will need to have a valid passport before applying to a study abroad program.
 US citizens are required to have a passport to enter foreign countries and to gain re-entry into the United States.
 If you do not have a passport, or your passport has expired or will expire within 6 months, apply for one as soon as possible.
 Passport processing can take up to 6 weeks or longer, and we recommend that you apply several months in advance.
 You will need a valid passport before you apply for any country-specific visas.
-For more information on applying for a passport, see the US Government’s website.
+You can find more information on the US Government’s passport website.